Ninetalesgh/dndcampaign/vault/dm/arvandor/characters/living_npcs.md

   ??
   +CHA,-STR (Bard - Eloquence)
 ###### Lines
   "The art of negotiation is not in speaking loudly but in listening closely.
-The answers often lie in what isn’t said."
+The answers often lie in what isn't said."
   (The Goblin Activity)
   "We must understand what they want, what drives them.
 The smallest spark can ignite a war—but it can also light a path to peace."
-  "Before swords are drawn, have we asked why they’re marching?
+  "Before swords are drawn, have we asked why they're marching?
 Even goblins have their reasons, and ignoring them will only escalate the conflict."
   "Your task is not just to observe but to listen.
 Find their leaders, hear their grievances.
 The path to peace lies in understanding."

 ### Borin Grathal